g-plane/pnpm-shell-completion/README.md

 - Provide completion for `pnpm remove` command, even in workspace's packages (by specifying `--filter` option).
 - Provide completion for npm scripts in `package.json`.

+Note that we won't provide completion for all commands and options, and we only focus those frequently used.
+Too many completion items may have impact on efficiency.

 ## License

 MIT License